-Andy and I took a kid free vacation to San Francisco in January thanks to Alaska Airlines.
+Andy and I took a kid free vacation to San Francisco thanks to Alaska Airlines.
 I won 2 tickets to Alaska Airlines at Alt Summit last year.
 We took full advantage of our 3 kid free days in San Francisco and did all the things we can’t easily do with little kids: biked everywhere and ate out!
 This was Andy’s first trip to San Francisco, so I wanted to show him all the things, but we also wanted to enjoy our days and not feel rushed.
 Solution?
 Electric bikes.
 So much fun.

-10 Free Things To Do in San Francisco:
+10 Free Things To Do in San Francisco

 - Cable Car and Muni Bus Passport